Kode-design/BitcoinII-Website/README.md

 - Initial loading screen with random hints and a progress bar
 - Subtle parallax effect on the hero background
 - Coin scales slightly on hover for extra flair
+- Starry overlay background with a twinkling animation
+- Loading screen now has a starfield and moving striped progress bar
+- Hero title gently floats for a playful feel
+- Stat cards lift slightly on hover

 ## Usage